puppetlabs/puppetserver/documentation/config_file_ca.md

 > **Puppet Enterprise Note:** Puppet Enterprise uses these endpoints to provide a console interface for certificate signing.
 For more information, see the [Certificate Status documentation](/puppet/latest/reference/http_api/http_certificate_status.html).

 This setting takes two parameters: `authorization-required` and `client-whitelist`.
-If neither parameter is specified, or if the `client-whitelist` is specified but empty, Puppet Server uses the [new authorization methods][`trapperkeeper-authorization`] and [new `auth.conf`][] introduced in Puppet Server 2.2 to control access to certificate status endpoints.
+If `authorization-required` is not set or set to `true` and `client-whitelist` is not set or set to an empty list, Puppet Server uses the [new authorization methods][`trapperkeeper-authorization`] and [new `auth.conf`][] format introduced in Puppet Server 2.2 to control access to the Puppet Server administration API endpoints.

 * `authorization-required` determines whether a client certificate is required to access certificate status endpoints.
 If this parameter is set to `false`, all requests can access this API.
 If set to `true`, only the clients whose certificate names are included in the `client-whitelist` setting can access the admin API.
 If this parameter is not specified but the `client-whitelist` parameter is, this parameter's value defaults to `true`.
 * `client-whitelist` contains a list of client certificate names that are whitelisted for access to the certificate status endpoints.
 Puppet Server denies access to requests at these endpoints that do not present a valid client certificate named in this list.